Skip to main content

 destination_path: "https://my-bucket.s3.amazonaws.com/help-doc.pdf"

-Note: See our Parameters API docs for more info.
+Note: See the Parameters API docs for more information.

 Parameter levels: application, dimension, and scope